stts-se/segment_checker/README_release.txt

 1. Define the project

-Create a folder named after the project, for example 'projects/<projectname>'.
+Create a 'project folder' named after the project, for example 'projects/<projectname>'.

 2. Prepare data